termly/apidocs/endpoints/websites_get.md

 ```

 At least 1 object with an `account_id` must be provided.
-If you would like to retrieve all of the websites in an account omit the `ids` parameter.  if `ids` is sent it must have 1 or more items.
+If you would like to retrieve all of the websites in an account omit the `ids` parameter.
+If `ids` is sent it must have 1 or more items.
 Once constructed the object must be URL encoded and be the value for the `query` parameter.

 The response will look like: